Virginia Tech building big recruiting class in first year under James Franklin

 Previously battling other ACC bottom-feeders to not finish with the worst class in the conference, the Hokies have some newfound swagger on the recruiting trail thanks to the arrival of head coach James Franklin.

-There’s still a ways to go and plenty of commits to add to the fold, but Franklin and his staff have had Virginia Tech in the thick of some big-time recruitments thus far.
-Earlier this month, they picked up their biggest commitment thus far.
+Franklin and his staff have had Virginia Tech in the thick of some big-time recruitments thus far.
+In May, they picked up their biggest commitment thus far.

 Hingham (Mass.)
 Tabor Academy four-star quarterback Peter Bourque was a one-time Michigan commit who came back on the board earlier this year following the coaching changes in Ann Arbor.
 Franklin’s PSU staff was previously in the mix and he re-ignited the interest at VT.
-It eventually paid off as he chose the Hokies over Georgia on May 14.
+It eventually paid off as he chose the Hokies over Georgia.

 “I’m super close to that staff.
 I have a great relationship with Daniel O’Brien and Coach Franklin,” Bourque previously told Rivals’ Steve Wiltfong.

-Bourque, the No. 7 QB in the nation, is one of four four-stars in the VT class to date.
-May has also brought pledges from Swainsboro (Ga.)
-Emanuel County four-star cornerback Chase Johnson and Arlington (Texas) Martin four-star running back JP Jones-Priest.
+Bourque, the No. 7 QB in the nation, is now one of six four-stars in the VT class to date.
+May also brought a pledge from Columbus (Ohio) St. Francis DeSales four-star tight end Jordan Karhoff, the No. 5 player at the position.

-There’s currently 14 total commits in the class, eight of whom are set to play on the offensive side of the ball at the next level.
+There’s currently 26 total commits in the class, 14 of whom are set to play on the offensive side of the ball at the next level.
 The class also ranks No. 3 in the ACC, behind just Miami and Clemson.
 The class can be viewed below.

 Virginia Tech Commitments by Position